leonyuhanov/WOWPixelDriver/README.md

 The real-time programatic animation system used in all commerical products made by [Elec Dash Tron](https://www.instagram.com/wow_elec_tron/) is Private IP.
 I want to make the entire system accesible to the public without having to distrubute the source code publicly.
 I want to also restrict usage to specific hardware modules

 # How does it work
 The system consists of 2 physical, ESP8266 based, modules.
-The Driver Module contains the pixel mapping, animation system and LED Driver.
-The Control module is user programmable and runs your script of animations.
+The Driver Module (LABELED D) contains the pixel mapping, animation system and LED Driver.
+The Control module (LABELED C) is user programmable and runs your script of animations.
 The Control module comunicates via the ESP-NOW protocol for realtime execution of commands.

 # What pixels are supported
 The driver uses the ESP8266 SPI port to drive both Clocked and Unclocked Chipsets: